TritonDataCenter/smartos-vmtools/README.md

 The VM Guest tools contains scripts and drivers that are used to create virtualized machine images in SmartOS.

+## Installing

+You can run './bin/build-image' which will create an ISO, ZIP and TAR archives for the tools.
+The tools include both the Windows and Linux tools.
+The reason they are created this way is so you can use an ISO to load Windows drivers during install time, and a tarball or zipfile after a system is up and running.

 ## Windows

 The windows directory contains signed VirtIO drivers, as well as some scripts